 He or she will have a continuing role in filing tax returns, advising on compensation of owners, preparing financial statements, helping forecast cash needs, including whether to expand, addition of employees, and whether you are really making money in this venture.

 You will need to decide with your accountant what kind of financial statements are prepared.
-There are several audit levels that are described in our session one "Getting financial controls in place" in the Building My Own Business course.
+There are several audit levels that are described in our session one "Getting financial controls in place" in the Business Expansion course.

 Your Payroll Service Provider